F (Sphinx) Parachute Battery Royal Horse Artillery: Recent deployments

 In 1999 the Battery along with the rest of the Regiment became part of the newly formed 16 Air Assault Brigade.

 In 2003 the Battery accompanied the Regiment to Iraq where the Regiment fired all 18 guns in the first shots fired by any coalition troops in the ground campaign.
 The battery then moved into Iraq to secure the Rumaylah oilfields where they were involved in a substantial counter-battery battle with Iraqi artillery units.
 BK Capt Grant Ingleton was awarded the MC for his actions on the gun position during the counter-battery duel.
 The Bty then re-rolled into the infantry role to conduct peace support operations in Maysan Province.

 2006 saw members of the Battery deploy on the first of 3 tours to Helmand Province, Afghanistan.
 On 11 June 2006 Captain Jim Philippson RHA became the first British soldier to be killed in Helmand as a result of enemy action.
 Later in the tour Lance Bombardier (LBdr) Ben Parkinson was seriously injured when the vehicle he was travelling in hit a landmine.
 LBdr Parkinson has since received considerable press attention as one of the most seriously injured soldiers to survive the conflict.

 Their most recent deployment saw the Battery's gun group deployed to Artillery Hill where they carried out mentoring and training with the Afghan National Army using Russian D30 guns.
 They returned to Colchester in April 2011.

-The Battery is currently equipped with the 105mm Light Gun.
-Its guns and Fire Support Teams (FSTs) provide joint fires support to 16 Air Assault brigade.
-The Battery is due to deploy to Afghanistan again in 2013.

-In September 2013, it was part of Exercise Sphinx Resolve.